lolli42/dbdoctor/README.md

 We're not aware of other open extensions that try to achieve the same in a similar systematic way.
-The core `lowlevel` extension comes with a couple of commands that try to clean up various DB state, but their codebase is rather rotten and hard to maintain.
+The core `lowlevel` extension comes with a couple of commands that try to clean up various DB state, but its codebase is rather rotten and hard to maintain.

 This extension is not a substitution of `lowlevel` commands (yet?), it's more an